Atanasovsko Lake – maintained reservation

 Together with the Iris pseudocorus, Limonium gmelinii and Merendera sobolifera, here visitors can see multiple orchids.
 The most interesting representative of theirs is the bird nest.
 It is an almost colorless orchid, and its roots are so tangled that they look like a bird’s nest, where its name comes from.
 All wild orchids in Bulgaria are protected species.

-17 fish species can be seen in the reservation, the larger part of which is included in the Red Book of Bulgaria (The Red Book of Bulgaria is a list of endangered, disappearing and extinct biological species residing on the territory of Bulgaria).
+17 fish species can be seen in the reservation, the larger part of which is included in the Red Book of Bulgaria (The Red Book of Bulgaria is a list of endangered, disappearing and extinct biological species residing on the territory of the country).
 Also, 12 species of rodents, 5 species of entomophagous and 6 species of bat can be seen.

-A shelter for observing of birds is situated in the north outskirts of Burgas, at the exit for Varna, in the south part of the lake.
+A shelter for observing of birds is situated in the northern outskirts of Burgas, at the exit for Varna, in the south part of the lake.
 One can reach it by a motor vehicle, public transportation, by bicycle or on foot.
 The shelter has special observation windows so the birds will not be disturbed.
 There are appropriate optical devices for observing and information about the reservation species in the shelter.

 The access to the lake is allowed only by the determined routes.